kiharalab/Distance-AF/README.md

 ### 1. [`Install git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ### 2. Clone the repository in your computer
 ```
-git clone  https://github.itap.purdue.edu/kiharalab/Distance-AF.git && cd Distance-AF
+git clone  https://github.com/kiharalab/Distance-AF && cd Distance-AF
 ```
 ### 3. Build dependencies.
 You have two options to install dependency on your computer:
 #### 3.2 Install with anaconda (Recommended)
 ##### 3.2.1 [`install anaconda`](https://www.anaconda.com/download).
 ##### 3.2.2 Install dependency in command line
-Make sure you are in the CryoREAD directory and then run
+Make sure you are in the Distance-AF directory and then run
 ```
 conda env create -f environment.yml
 ```